ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 ## Provisioning a virtual server
 After you decide upon a deployment option, begin the provisioning process.
 For more information, refer to the following topics.

-Because you started the provisioning process with a custom image, you cannot change the image type during the provisioning process.
+Because you started the provisioning process with a third-party image, you cannot change the image type during the provisioning process.
 {:note}

 |              Provisioning instructions                                         |  Description                                            |